Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 1 (Greatest chance)
 			// Maximum: 9999999999 (Less chance)
 			"Ghost Chance"					"4"

-			// The distance between a special infected and the Super Tank needed to trigger the cloak ability.
-			// --
-			// Minimum: 1.0 (Closest)
-			// Maximum: 9999999999.0 (Farthest)
-			"Ghost Cloak Range"				"500.0"

 			// The limit of the Super Tank's ghost fade effect.
 			// --